Scott Steiner: New World Order (1998–2000)

 On February 22, 1998, Steiner joined the nWo at SuperBrawl VIII, by attacking his brother Rick while they were defending the WCW World Tag Team Championship against The Outsiders, whom he personally handed the belts to.
-The next night, on Nitro he adopted a new gimmick, dyeing his hair and beard blond and further increasing his muscle mass.
+The next night, on Nitro he adopted a new gimmick, dyeing his hair and beard blond, and further increasing his muscle mass over the ensuing months.
 Scott then adopted the nicknames "White Thunder", in reference to his bleached hair and goatee and his all-white singlet, and "Superstar", as a homage to "Superstar" Billy Graham.
 However, he soon discarded both nicknames, and instead proclaimed himself as "Big Poppa Pump".
 Steiner further altered his attire as he began wearing sunglasses and chain mail headgear as part of his ring entrance outfit.
 He then began teaming with Buff Bagwell and feuded with Rick for much of 98.
 At the same time, the nWo would split into rival factions, nWo Wolfpack led by Nash and nWo Hollywood led by Hollywood Hogan.
 Steiner and Bagwell established themselves as members of the latter.
 In November, Steiner would become leader of nWo Hollywood after Hogan went on hiatus.

 In early 1999, Steiner would become a prominent member of a newly reunited nWo elite following the Fingerpoke of Doom.
 He feuded with Goldberg, Diamond Dallas Page, Booker T, and The Four Horsemen and won the United States Heavyweight Championship and World Television Championship.
 In March, he turned on Bagwell, kicking him out of the group, and eventually reunited with his brother.
 In mid-1999, he was sidelined with a back injury and stripped of the United States Heavyweight Title.
 On a December 1999 episode of Nitro, Steiner cut a promo to announce his retirement from professional wrestling due to this injury.
 Later that evening, he revealed himself to, in fact, be in fine health, turning on and attacking Sid Vicious.
 He continued to be a top heel into 2000 and joined the reformed nWo.